-Availability of Funds: The Program provides 50 percent matching funds for approved project hard and soft costs in certain Urban Renewal Areas.
-Total grant may not exceed $50,000, with the exception of the Interstate Corridor Urban Renewal Area, which offers up to $75,000 with a 75/25 match.
+Availability of Funds: The Program provides 50 percent matching funds for approved project hard and soft costs in certain TIF districts.
+Total grant may not exceed $50,000, except for the Interstate Corridor TIF District, which offers up to $75,000 with a 75/25 match.

-Funds are subject to budget availability*.
-The Program may be targeted to specific geographic areas or priority populations as needed to meet the Prosper Portland 2015-2020 Strategic Plan and community action plans.
+Funds are subject to budget availability.* The Program may be targeted to specific geographic areas or priority populations as needed to meet Prosper Portland strategic goals and community action plans.
 Some program incentives may not be available in all areas or for all eligible applicants.

 A grant recipient or property may only receive one PIP grant within a 10-year period.
 This allows us to provide opportunities that benefit the widest range of eligible recipients.